 Should you wish to complete a Human Services Professional Diploma (Education Specialization), all successful courses in the Education Assistant Certificate program will be transferable to the Diploma program, leaving you with 10 courses and a further 150 hours of practicum experience to complete.
-You will continue to learn more and more in specific areas, strengthening your knowledge as a human services worker in the field of education.
-The diploma will be a source of continuing professional development.
+You will continue to learn more and more in specific areas, strengthening your knowledge as a human services worker.

-Courses in the Human Services Diploma (Education Specialization)
+Courses in the Columbia College Human Services Professional Diploma (Education Specialization)